 On the edge of the plaza is the Forner-Bigatti Institute.
 Raquel Forner and her husband Alfredo Bigatti bought a plot of land on the edge of the plaza and went about having a house built for them.
 It's a very modern house in the Bauhaus style, built in 1937.
 Their principle need was to have separate studios for each of them to create, with Bigatti on the lower floor, Forner taking the upper floor.

 At the time, Forner was lesser known in the art world.
 But being the wife of Bigatti, already a famous sculptor, she was soon to have her own fame.
 At the time of mom's modeling, Forner's work was in the style of the day.
 Surreal, dream-like, and dark.
-During the time that mom spent with her, Forner's work showed was influenced by the Spanish Civil War that was raging on the other side of the Atlantic (her father was a Spaniard).
+During the time that mom spent with her, Forner's work was influenced by the Spanish Civil War raging on the other side of the Atlantic (her father was a Spaniard).
 The work is very much of it's time.
 When I look at these works, I see something other than the war aspect.
 I see the conflict of woman.
 I see the weight of the world constantly placed on the shoulders of women.
-In this sense the work transcends its time.
+In this sense the work transcends its stylistic limitation.

 Raquel Forner (mom as model)